Glerbelderbel/htmlthing/README.md

   ```css
   @import url('widgets.css')
   ```

+### Explore the Jekyll static site generator
+GitHub Pages has a powerful content management system (CMS) called [Jekyll](http://jekyllrb.com/).
+Use it to create more complex pages with auto-generated content, templates, themes, etc.

 ### Add interactive behaviour to the page
 Using a programming language called JavaScript we can add rich functionality to the document, even turning it into a full fledged single page application.